zepcerqueira/project-webscraping-apis/Readme.md

 1. Title of the project
 2. Introduction to your project.
-3. Data you are using (and comments, main challenges, strengths & weaknesses, etc...)
+3. Explanation of how your pipeline works (API's + web-scraping depending on each case).
-4. Questions you want to answer (maybe divided by different topics).
-Each question should include a conclusion written in a markdown cell.
+4. Links to sources of external data you used to enrich your project (if aplicable).
-5. Conclusions after your analysis.
+5. Conclusions after your analysis/ product/ feature(s) development.
 6. Further questions.

 <a name="presentation"></a>